 There are a number of possible extras that could be added today.
 For one, you could partake in a helicopter tour, taking off from the city's domestic airport toward some of Iceland's most geothermally active valleys and plateaus.

 Another option for your 14th day could be taking a horse riding tour.
-The Icelandic Horse, though is one of this country's most iconic animals, known for its muscular body, intelligence and five unique gaits.
-Horse riding in Iceland is an amazing way to see the countryside, as well as to experience how ancient Icelanders moved from location to location.
+The Icelandic Horse is one of this country's most iconic animals, known for its muscular body, intelligence, and five unique gaits.
+Horse riding in Iceland is an amazing way to see the countryside and experience how ancient Icelanders moved from location to location.